 -CLICK HERE for my original grain free fried chicken tenders recipe with a yummy sweet honey mustard dipping sauce!

 -I have not tried it, but I think the almond flour could be substituted with another gluten free flour – but make sure it’s a flour that you like, as your chicken strips will taste like the flour!
-I would not substitute the arrowroot with anything other than tapioca flour as indicated in the recipe.
+I would not substitute the arrowroot with anything other than tapioca flour as indicated.

 -To pack chicken tenders in your kids lunch boxes, I recommend heating them in the microwave on a paper towel to absorb any excess liquid so they are not soggy.
 Then discard the paper towel and pack them in a thermos to keep them warm (If you have a small thermos, you may have to cut them in half)